lingui/js-lingui/website/docs/releases/migration-4.md

 The context feature affects the message ID generation and adds the `msgctxt` parameter in case of the PO catalog format extraction.

+This also affects the `orderBy` with `messageId` as now the generated id is used when custom id is absent.
+To avoid confusion, we switched the default `orderBy` to use the source message (`message`) instead.

 ### Change in generated ICU messages for nested JSX Macros

 We have made a small change in how Lingui generates ICU messages for nested JSX Macros.
 We have removed leading spaces from the texts in all cases.